The relationship between price and quantity of a good

 Imagine a farmer growing wheat.

-The supply, on the other hand, is the general trend that as price increases, he’s willing to supply more, which we can see from the table.
+The supply, on the other hand, is the general trend that as the price increases, he’s willing to supply more, which we can see from the table.

 Comprehensive Analysis: Understanding Supply and Supply Schedule in Depth